nomic-ai/nomic/docs/how_does_atlas_work.md

 4. **Topics have a hierarchy**.
 As you zoom around the Map, more granular versions of topics will emerge.
 4. **Maps update as your data updates**.
 When new data enters your project, Atlas can reindex the map to reflect how the new data relates to existing data.

-All information and operatoins that are visually presented on an Atlas map have a programmatic analog.
+All information and operations that are visually presented on an Atlas map have a programmatic analog.
 For example, you can access topic information and vector search through the Python client.

 #### Technical Details
 Atlas visualizes your embeddings in two-dimensions using a non-linear dimensionality reduction algorithm.
 Atlas' dimensionality reduction algorithm is custom-built for scale, speed and dynamic updates.